prometheus/docs/content/docs/introduction/roadmap.md

 ### TLS and authentication in HTTP serving endpoints

-The HTTP serving endpoints in Prometheus, Alertmanager, and the official exporters do not have built-in support for TLS and authentication yet.
+TLS and authentication are currently being rolled out to the Prometheus, Alertmanager, and the official exporters.
 Adding this support will make it easier for people to deploy Prometheus components securely without requiring a reverse proxy to add those features externally.

 ### Support the Ecosystem